FAQs: Applying for Master degree programmes at the Department of Business and Economics

 General information

 The winter term starts on 1 October and ends on 31 March.
 The summer term starts on 1 April and ends on 30 September.
-Lecture periods are shorter and it differs slightly from year to year when lectures start and end.
+Lecture periods are shorter and differ slightly from year to year when lectures are due to start and end.

-The type of Master degree depends on your chosen Master programme:
+The type of Master’s degree depends on your chosen Master programme:

-ECTS – European Credit Transfer System – has been developed by the European Commission in order to provide common procedures to guarantee academic recognition of studies abroad.
+ECTS – European Credit Transfer System – has been developed by the European Commission in order to provide common procedures to guarantee academic recognition of studies within the EU.
 It provides a way of measuring and comparing learning achievements, and of transferring them from one institution to another.
 ECTS credits are awarded only if the course has been completed and all required examinations have been successfully taken.

-Uni-assist will assign credits to courses for students applying at HWR Berlin (Berlin School of Economics and Law) with a Non-German Bachelor degree and without any credits in prior studies.
+Uni-assist will assign credits to courses for students applying at HWR Berlin (Berlin School of Economics and Law) with a non - German Bachelor degree outside the ECTS credit system in prior studies.

-As the Master programmes differ a lot between the respective universities and the courses are not offered every semester, it is very difficult to change into our programmes.
-Usually the HWR Berlin does not have any capacities for transfers.
+As the master’s programmes differ a lot between the respective universities and the courses are not offered every semester, it is very difficult to transfer onto one of our programmes.
+Usually the HWR Berlin does not have any capacities for change.

-The HWR Berlin does not offer any student dormitories.
-Student residence halls, which can be found all over Berlin, are managed by Studentenwerk Berlin.
-Please contact the Studentenwerk Berlin for further information.
+The HWR Berlin does not offer any student accomodation.
+Student residence halls, which can be found all over Berlin, are managed by Studierendenwerk Berlin.
+Please contact them for further information.